For daily wit & wisdom, sign up for the Almanac newsletter.

 Named for the Roman god of war, Mars.
 This was the time of year to resume military campaigns that had been interrupted by winter.
 March was also a time of many festivals, presumably in preparation for the campaigning season.

 Named to honor Roman dictator Julius Caesar (100 B.C.– 44 B.C.) after his death.
-In 46 B.C., Julius Caesar made one of his greatest contributions to history: With the help of Sosigenes, he developed the Julian calendar, the precursor to the Gregorian calendar we use today.
+In 46 B.C., Julius Caesar made one of his most significant contributions to history: With the help of Sosigenes, he developed the Julian calendar, the precursor to the Gregorian calendar we use today.

 Named to honor the first Roman emperor (and grandnephew of Julius Caesar), Augustus Caesar (63 B.C.– A.D.
 14).
 Augustus (the first Roman emperor) comes from the Latin word “augustus,” meaning venerable, noble, and majestic.